OCD Tool vs Therapy: When an OCD Software Tool Can Help

 Can You Use an OCD Tool AND Therapy?

 The OCD tool isn't anti-therapy.
 It's anti-endless search.
-It shows you the pattern so you can stop feeding it — whether you're in therapy or not.
+It helps you notice the pattern, whether you're in therapy or not.